ansible/ansible-lint/src/ansiblelint/rules/no_free_form.md

 !!! note

-    As long you just pass a YAML string that contains a `=` character inside as the parameter to the action module name, we consider this as using free-formsyntax.
+    As long you just pass a YAML string that contains a `=` character inside as the parameter to the action module name, we consider this as using free-form syntax.
     Be sure you pass a dictionary to the module, so the free-form parsing is never triggered.

 As `raw` module only accepts free-form, we trigger `no-free-form[raw]` only if we detect the presence of `executable=` inside raw calls.
-We advice the explicit use of `args:` dictionary for configuring the executable to be run.
+We advise the explicit use of `args:` for configuring the executable to be run.

-This rule can produce messages such:
+This rule can produce messages as:

 - `no-free-form` - Free-form syntax is discouraged.
-- `no-free-form[raw-non-string]` - Passing a non string value to `raw` module is neither documented or supported.
+- `no-free-form[raw-non-string]` - Passing a non-string value to `raw` module is neither documented nor supported.

 ## Problematic code